Best Remote Control Helicopters for Kids

 We’ve all grown up to some type of remote control toy, perhaps for you it was a car, a truck or even a boat.
 There’s no denying it, kids love RC units.

 There’s something exciting about remotely controlling a vehicle, and watching it move at your command.
-So your here because you want to find out one thing.
+Your here because you want to find out one thing.

 RC helicopters and RC drones are similar for the most part, but what sets these two types of aerial vehicles apart is the fact that drones are more stable as they are fitted with four different motors as opposed to two.
 A RC drone is more specialized in the functions making it slightly more difficult to control.